Faculty and Staff

-Private Sector Business: At URS Corporation, one of the nation’s largest engineering design firms, he provided some of Tennessee's first sustainability consulting services to trade associations, the Department of Defense and development projects.
+Private Sector Business: At URS Corporation, one of the nation’s largest engineering design firms, he provided some of Tennessee's first sustainability consulting services to trade associations, the Department of Defense and green developments.

-Sustainability Innovation: Galbreath currently specializes in green infrastructure for water management, climate change education, the relationship between faith and sustainability, leading workshops and giving conference presentations on the fundamentals of sustainability.
+Sustainability Innovation: Galbreath currently specializes in the science of natural infrastructure for water management, climate change adaptation and education, the role of faith in sustainability, leading corporate workshops, and giving conference presentations on the fundamentals of sustainability.

-Leadership Peer Recognition: The Tennessee Wildlife Federation's Conservationist of the Year for 1998; project leader resulting in two Tennessee Governor's awards for Environmental Excellence in 2008 and 2009; and the Tennessee Environmental Council's Sustainable Tennessee Award for 2012.
+Leadership Peer Recognition: Galbreath received the Tennessee Wildlife Federation's Conservationist of the Year for 1998; was project leader resulting in two Tennessee Governor's awards for Environmental Excellence in 2008 and 2009; and received the Tennessee Environmental Council's Sustainable Tennessee Award for 2012.

 Fall Semester 2014 Visiting Instructors for the Institute for Sustainable Practice